 Turtles and tortoises do not have ears like ours, but they can feel vibrations and changes in water pressure that tell them where food, or a predator, might be.
 They do have a good sense of smell, which helps them find food.
 The skin of a turtle or tortoise, especially the land tortoises, may look leathery and tough, but it is actually very sensitive.
-In fact, keepers at the San Diego Zoo have found that the Galápagos tortoises seem to enjoy having their necks rubbed.
+In fact, wildlife care specialists at the San Diego Zoo have found that the Galápagos tortoises seem to enjoy having their necks rubbed.

 Some turtles seem to have senses or instincts that we do not fully understand.
 Tracking equipment shows that some sea turtles migrate thousands of miles (kilometers) through the sea on regular routes, returning every two or three years to the same beaches to lay their eggs.

-Aquatic turtles have some “tricks” that allow them to stay underwater.
+Aquatic turtles have some unique abilities that allow them to stay underwater.
 Some can pump water in and out of their mouth and throat, where the rich lining of blood vessels takes oxygen directly from the water.
 Some turtles can stay submerged for days at a time by moving water in and out of their cloaca to gain oxygen; they are know in Australia as “bum breathers.”
 Large, webbed, paddle-like feet allow aquatic turtles to push through the water with ease.
 The Fly River turtle is the only freshwater turtle with true flippers like those of ocean-dwelling turtles.

 HABITAT AND DIET

-Most turtles and tortoises are omnivores, eating plants and animal food of various kinds, like fish, snails, worms, and insects.
+Most turtles and tortoises are omnivores, eating plants and food of various kinds, like fish, snails, worms, and insects.
 Many are strictly herbivores and only eat grasses, leafy plants, flowers, fruits, and even cactus.
 Some are specialists: the leatherback turtle and the hawksbill turtle dine on jellyfish, even poisonous ones.
 Some turtles have broad, expanded jaws for crushing the shells of mollusks.

 Turtles and tortoises don’t have teeth.
 Instead, their mouths have a hard, sharpened edge that they use to bite with, kind of like a bird’s beak.
-Some species, like map turtles and the river terrapin, also have a hard shelf, or secondary palate, in the upper jaw that helps them crush foods like snails or plant stems and fruits.
+Some types, like map turtles and the river terrapin, also have a hard shelf, or secondary palate, in the upper jaw that helps them crush foods like snails or plant stems and fruits.

 All turtles and tortoises lay eggs, which they bury in soil, sand, or vegetation.
-Some species lay only a few oblong-shaped eggs, while others lay dozens to 100 or more round eggs.
+Some lay only a few oblong-shaped eggs, while others lay dozens to 100 or more round eggs.
 Once the eggs are laid, any babies that hatch are on their own; the mother does not incubate or care for her eggs or for the hatchlings when they emerge (the one exception is the brown tortoise, which guards her nest from predators.)
 Hatchlings have an egg tooth they use to break out of the shell.
 After that, they have to find food on their own.
-For many species, the temperature in the nest determines the sex of the hatchlings: warmer nests result in more females, cooler ones result in more males.
+For many turtles and tortoises, the temperature in the nest determines the sex of the hatchlings: warmer nests result in more females, cooler ones result in more males.

 Once you see these amazing reptiles in action, we think you’ll agree that conservation efforts to save them are important so they will be around for many, many more years to come.